jedwards1211/meteor-webpack-react/README.md

 # meteor-webpack-react

+A Meteor project skeleton where the client (in React) and server get built by Webpack.
+In dev mode, webpack-dev-server is used with react-hot-loader.

-This is a port of the Meteor sample-todos tutorial to a React UI built by Webpack.
-The master branch has a skeleton with just enough to start out.
+There is a port of the Meteor simple-todos tutorial to this stack on the `simple-todos` branch.

-## Advantages over serving the UI straight out of the Meteor project
+## Advantages of packaging with Webpack instead of Meteor

 * `require`/ES6 `import` let you avoid Meteor global variables/load order issues
 * `react-hot-loader` reloads React components without reloading the entire page